A Mercurial Match

 Both were born with the planet of communication as their astrological ruler and hence were both Mercurial to their core.

-He, the Gemini, was a composer and considered to be one of the vanguards of the Romantic Movement of Classical Music with his compositions of musical daring originality.
-Today, Robert Schumann has been elevated to the Pantheon of the greatest composers of all time, alongside Bach, Beethoven, and Mozart.
+He, the Gemini, born June 8th, 1810 was a composer and considered to be one of the vanguards of the Romantic Movement of Classical Music with his compositions of musical daring and originality.
+Today, Robert Schumann has been elevated to the Pantheon as one of the greatest composers of all time, alongside Bach, Beethoven, and Mozart.

 Although their union is praised to this day as one of the best examples of romantic artistry that not even Literature’s Robert and Elizabeth Browning could surpass, the marriage between these Music Masters is thoroughly steeped in that most Mercurial of mentally perceived forces – Duality.